jeff665547/Project-Summit.Grid/doc/output-spec.md

 * Marker append image
 * several types of debug grid image

-User can use command line to configure the which format should be generated or not.
+Users can use the command-line interface to configure which format should be generated or not.

 There are mainly two modes of output structure: